interactive-fiction-class/interactive-fiction-class.github.io/homeworks/nlp-for-text-adventures/nlp-for-text-adventures.md

 ## Part 2: Improve your Parser with Word Embeddings

 Word embeddings are another NLP technology that will allow you to improving the coverage your game's parser.
 Word embeddings are a way of representing the meaning of words using vectors.
 This style of meaning representation is different than WordNet.
 Intead of having structured relationships between words like _troll_ is-a _monster_, word word vector give us a way of computing the similarity of words.
-This let us compute the most similar words for _troll_, which are ...
+This let us compute the most similar words for _troll_, which are _goblins, ogres, elves, troll, ghouls, hobbits, centaurs, unicorns, humanoids, undead,_ and _witches_.

 In ["NLP for Text Adventure Games - part 2"](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_2.ipynb), we walk you through how to use a Python package for computing word vectors, called [Magnitude](https://www.cis.upenn.edu/~ccb/publications/magnitude-fast-efficient-vector-embeddings-in-python.pdf), that was developed by two former Penn undergrads.